Follow @tinyrexwrecks

 I'm really pleased with how it turned out.

-Watts and Whiskerton: Buried Bones and Troublesome Treasure publishes on June 4th 2024 and is available for pre-order now by CLICKING HERE.
+Watts and Whiskerton: Buried Bones and Troublesome Treasure publishes on July 4th 2024 and is available for pre-order now by CLICKING HERE.
 Pre-orders really help authors because they show publishers and booksellers that there's interest in a book.
 And when it gets delivered you think, 'Ooh, a gift from my past self.
 How nice!'

 Friday 1 March 2024